 Understanding Rice

-• Long Grain: Types like Basmati and Jasmine fall into this category.
-They remain fluffy and separate when cooked, making them perfect for pilafs and side dishes.
+- Long Grain: Types like Basmati and Jasmine stay light and separate .
+Good for pilafs and side dishes .

 The Instant Pot: An Overview